 You generally don’t need confirmation that notice has been received.
 (The exception is if you deliver the notice electronically, such as by email or fax.
 In this case, you must receive written confirmation that notice has been received.)

-As well, you must wait 21 days after you delivered the required notice before you can file the probate application with the probate registry.
+As well, you must wait 21 days after you delivered the required notice (and any required materials, such as the will) before you can file the probate application with the probate registry.
 This gives each person receiving notice the chance to file a notice of dispute if they oppose your application.

 Submission for estate grant (form P2)